cairo-book/cairo-book/src/ch04-03-method-syntax.md

 <span class="caption">Listing 4-13: Defining an `area` method to use on the
 `Rectangle` </span>

-To define the function within the context of `Rectangle`, we start by definining a `trait` block with the signature of the method that we want to implement.
+To define the function within the context of `Rectangle`, we start by defining a `trait` block with the signature of the method that we want to implement.
 Traits are not linked to a specific type; only the `self` parameter of the method defines which type it can be used with.
 Then, we define an `impl` (implementation) block for `RectangleTrait`, that defines